alosaur/alosaur/README.md

 ## Render pages

-Alosaur can suppport all html renderer.
+Alosaur can suppport any html renderer.
 All you have to do is define the rendering function in the settings.
 For example [Dejs](https://github.com/alosaur/alosaur/tree/master/examples/dejs) and [Handlebars](https://github.com/alosaur/alosaur/tree/master/examples/handlebars)